SaWLeaDeR/book-store/README.md

 the default strategy for matching request paths against registered Spring MVC handler mappings has changed from AntPathMatcher to PathPatternParser.
 [Swagger problem with spring fox](https://github.com/spring-projects/spring-boot/wiki/Spring-Boot-2.6-Release-Notes#pathpattern-based-path-matching-strategy-for-spring-mvc).

-### Tests

-Only customer includes tests and its below the 50% limit but the time is the big problem and TDD is not used while developing

 ## Starting services locally with docker-compose
 In order to start entire infrastructure using Docker, you have to build images by executing `./mvnw clean install -P buildDocker`